Unpaid Volunteers Entitled To Legal Protection From Discrimination

 In other words the fact that you are a volunteer or "unpaid" does not mean that your "employer" may sexually harass or otherwise discriminate against you.
 Pay is only one factor in making the determination of whether you are an "employee" and protected by federal anti-discrimination laws.

-For more information about sexual harassment or sexual discrimination, or if you feel you have been treated unfairly at work, please contact the top Georgia sex discrimination lawyers at Buckley & Klein, LLP for an immediate consultation.
+For more information about sexual harassment or sexual discrimination, or if you feel you have been treated unfairly at work, please contact the top Georgia sex discrimination lawyers at The Buckley Law Firm, LLC for an immediate consultation.